puzzmo-com/blog.puzzmo.com/content/posts/2024/04/17/q4-changelog/index.md

 ![Almost the entire team (sans Gary)](puzzmo-team.jpg)

-And today we have more, both in the photo and missing from the photo!
+And today we have even more folks on staff!
 It's been a wild run.